UduakN/SQL-Project---Creating-database-and-generating-Insights/README.md

 # 4.)
 Select all the female staff and sort their age in descending order (from the oldest to the youngest)

-select *
+SELECT *
-from stafftable
+FROM stafftable
-where StaffSex = 'Female'
+WHERE StaffSex = 'Female'
-order by Age desc;
+ORDER BY Age desc;

 # 5.)
 What is the Average age of Peter and Nina?